openstack/openstack-manuals/doc/common/glossary.rst

       Unique ID assigned to each service that is available in the Identity service catalog.

+   Service Level Agreement (SLA)

+      Contractual obligations that ensure the availability of a service.

+   service project

+      Special project that contains all services that are listed in the catalog.

    service provider

       A system that provides services to other system entities.
 In